data-prep-kit/data-prep-kit/transforms/universal/opensearch/README.md

 In this case, you don't need a username and a password to access the OpenSearch REST API or its dashboard.

 You can check the OpenSearch dashboard by logging into: http://localhost:5601/ after the server has started.

+## Installation of jVector
+Unfortunately, the standard knn plugin and jVector plugin cannot coexist on the same OpenSearch server, therefore before installation of jVector plugin the knn plugin should be removed, see https://github.com/opensearch-project/opensearch-jvector/blob/main/DEVELOPER_GUIDE.md#install-jvector-knn-within-your-existing-opensearch-cluster-installation
+- ssh to your Opensearch node
+- ./bin/opensearch-plugin remove opensearch-neural-search (opensearch-neural-search depends on opensearch-knn and prevents its removing)
+- ./bin/opensearch-plugin remove opensearch-knn
+- ./bin/opensearch-plugin install org.opensearch.plugin:opensearch-jvector-plugin:3.2.0.0 (the pligin version should much the Opensearch version up to the third digit)
+- exist from the Opensearch node, and restart it